Young scores 36 points, Hawks finish off Knicks in Game 5 - WHIZ News

 Clint Capela backed up his confident words from a day earlier with 14 points and 15 rebounds for the Hawks, who will play the top-seeded Philadelphia 76ers in their first trip to the Eastern Conference semifinals since 2016.
 That series begins Sunday.

-Young never looked like a playoff rookie, hitting the winning shot with 0.9 seconds left in the opener and scoring at least 20 points in every game.
-He made a 3-pointer with 43 seconds left for a 15-point lead, then stood at midcourt and bowed to the crowd that jeered him all series.
+Young never looked like a playoff rookie, hitting the winning shot with 0.9 seconds left in the opener and averaging 29.2 points and 9.8 assists.

-The profane chants toward the point guard were less frequent than in Games 1 or 2.
+The profane chants toward the point guard continued Wednesday, though less frequently than in Games 1 or 2.
 Young was never rattled by the fans, one of whom was banned after spitting on Young in Game 2.

 Now he has silenced them for the summer.